madisuryapr/SQL-Analytics-by-Adisurya/README.md

 + noncashps_id         : 4-Character VARCHAR ID mame for cashless payments system.
 Created by writer
 + province_id          : 2-character VARCHAR ID for each provinces' name in Indonesia.
 This ID code is based on ISO 3166-2:ID
 + region_id            : 2-character VARCHAR ID of each region of provinces in Indonesia.
 The ID code is obtained from ISO 3166-2:ID
 + trasactions_value    : Total transactions value of each recognized cashless payments system by official authority for each Indonesia provinces.
-All values are in Million IDR.
+All values are in Million IDR (Previously before conversion).
 I obtained the data from Bank Indonesia website
 + transactions_volume  : Total transactions volume of each recognized cashless payments system by official authority for each Indonesia provinces.
-All values are in 000 unit of transactions.
+All values are in 000 unit of transactions (Previously before conversion).
 The data are retrieved from Bank Indonesia website